KeirPar/OTW-Linux-Practice/bandit/level-01-to-02.md

 # Bandit Level 1 → Level 2

 ## 🎯 Goal
-Read the contents of a hidden file named `-` in the home directory to find the next password.
+Read the contents of a file named `-` in the home directory to find the next password.

 ---